East Asian Library - About the East Asian Library

 Even from before the turn of the century Gest had developed an interest in Asia, especially Buddhism.
 However, his interest in Chinese books started from medicine.
 Gest had long suffered from glaucoma, and had sought the assistance of many leading American and European ophtalmologists, to no avail.
 Once when in Peking Gillis, who knew China and Chinese well, suggested he try an eye medicine of the Ma Yinglong family of Dingzhou, which had a shop in Peking solely devoted to selling this famous item.
 Gest did so, and while it did not really cure him, it gave him some temporary relief.
 In response Gest left an amount of money to Gillis to buy Chinese works on the treatment of eye diseases, and medical books in general.
 It was this collection which formed the beginning of the Gest Library.

 Owing to the larger interests of Gillis the scope of the collection expanded into including many other kinds of books, so that the Gest collection is rich in many fields beyond medicine, including classics, wenji, congshu and also an unusual number of books on scientific subjects, such as mathematics and astronomy.
 Gillis, who was married to a Manchu princess, had access to many high-class Chinese and Manchu families in the 1920s and was therefore well placed to collect many interesting works from them.
 The core of the original collection was purchased from Chen Baochen, tutor to the Xuantong emperor.
 Other famous Chinese families he bought works from include those of Zhang Zhidong, Li Hongzhang, Cai Yuanpei and Yuan Tongli.
 In fact, Gillis' success in collecting actually impoverished Gest, who had not been very rich to begin with; and since, moreover, Gest had no space to store the works, it was arranged that the collection became an official "Library" in 1926, as part of the McGill University in Montréal, Canada.
+McGill was willing to establish a Chinese Department alongside the collection, of a more practical nature than Gest thought would be possible at the American Ivy League schools.
 At that time the collection counted 232 titles, and 8,000 ce.
 Soon Nancy Lee Swann, perhaps the first female scholar of Chinese studies in the West (her study on Ban Zhao is still widely used) became its curator until 1948, to be replaced by Hu Shi in 1950.

 The 1929 economic crash was disastrous for many; Gest lost most of his money, Swann was paid no salary for two years, Gillis received no money even for books already approved.
 And McGill University could not afford even the few expenses it had connected with the Library.
 However, since Swann continued to work unpaid and Gillis used his own money buying new rare books, the collection continued to grow.
 It also took much time and numerous bureaucratic hurdles before the books bought in Peking could be shipped to outside China, and it required the help of Zhang Xueliang's office to finally ship the last 27,000 ce out of China.
 Because of all the financial troubles, Gest tried to move the library to a more hospitable university, but most universities in Canada and the US declined to take over the collection.
 Some help was forthcoming from the Rockefeller Institute for Medical Research, for which Gest had previously organized a project to learn about the use of acupuncture to stimulate the nervous system.
 With this help, in 1936-7 finally the Institute for Advanced Study in Princeton acquired the collection, then having grown to some 100,000 ce, with the understanding that it was to be administered as part of the Princeton University Library.
 However it must be said that only after Princeton inaugurated an East Asian department in the late 1950s around the Gest Library it became an integrated part of the University as a whole, and received monies to keep up with current publishing.
 This came to include since the 1950s Japanese, and to a smaller extent, Korean books, including small numbers of rare items.
 Much of the expansion took place under James Tung (Tong Shigang), who had been hired by Hu Shi and later took over the latter's curatorship.